Workflow Options in Back-Office Automation

 • Examples: Project management processes, brainstorming sessions, and collaborative document editing, where the sequence of tasks may vary depending on the specific requirements of the project or task.

 Rules-based workflows provide structure and automation based on predefined rules and conditions, while ad hoc workflows offer flexibility and adaptability, allowing users to create and modify processes as needed in real time.
 In processes like payments and other transfers of money or secure information sharing, ad hoc workflows can present an unacceptable level of risk compared to a rules-based workflow.
 Conversely, in processes where flexibility is paramount and risk is low, ad-hoc workflows may be a much better option.
 The choice between the two workflow management options depends on the specific requirements and characteristics of the processes.
+A hybrid model using both rules-based and ad hoc workflows may work best for many organizations.

 Other Considerations

-AI-assisted rules-based workflows represent a pivotal evolution in how organizations approach their operational processes and the financial back-office will be among the greatest beneficiaries.
+AI-assisted rules-based workflows represent a pivotal evolution in how organizations approach their operational processes, and the financial back-office will be among the greatest beneficiaries.
 The combination of AI capabilities with rule-based workflows not only increases efficiency and accuracy but also future-proofs businesses by providing adaptability and scalability.
 As industries continue to embrace digital transformation, these features position AI-assisted rules-based workflows as a cornerstone for organizations striving to stay ahead in the competitive landscape.

 When choosing from different workflow options in back-office automation and solution providers, consider the important elements addressed above.
 You must also consider the security of data in the workflow and reduce your risk of fraud or compliance violations.
 ICG partners with AWS and Sysdig to provide the highest levels of security and monitoring of our clients’ data.
 Visit ICG for more information or to request a free evaluation or discussion of your workflow management requirements.
 Watch this short video on ICG’s solutions for automating your processes.